Study of Einstein-bumblebee gravity with Kerr-Sen-like solution in the presence of a dispersive medium: Null geodesics around the charged rotating Kerr-Sen-like black hole in the presence of plasma

 where

-The parameter $a$ and $b$ are related with angular momentum and charge of the black hole by the relations $J=\frac{M}{a}$ the $Q=\sqrt{bM}$ respectively.
-Here $M$, $Q$, and $J$ respectively refer to the mass, charge, and angular momentum.
-The expression of $\rho$ and $\Delta$ contain the parameter $\ell$ that represents the Lorentz violation parameter which is associated with spontaneous violation of symmetry of the vacuum of the bumblebee field.
-If $\ell \rightarrow 0 $ it recovers the usual Kerr-Sen metric and for $a \rightarrow 0$, and $b \rightarrow 0$ the metric turns into which is the Schwarzschild-like solution for the Einstein-bumblebee gravity \cite{CASANA0, CASANA}.
+The parameters $a$ and $b$ are related with angular momentum and the charge of the black hole by the relations $a=\frac{J}{M}$ the $Q=\sqrt{bM}$.
+Here $M$, $Q$ and $J$ respectively refer to the mass, charge and angular momentum.
+The expression of $\rho$ and $\Delta$ contain the parameter $l$, that represents the Lorentz violation parameter, which is associated with spontaneous violation of symmetry of the vacuum of the bumblebee field.
+If $l \rightarrow 0 $ it recovers the usual Kerr-Sen metric and for $a \rightarrow 0$ and $b \rightarrow 0$ the metric turns into